Camp Connect ASD 2017: July 1-6

 Camp Connect ASD offers children and teens diagnosed with high functioning autism spectrum disorder (ASD), ages 9-18, six days and five nights of summer fun and social connections.
 Children experience all the fun and adventure of a sleep-away camp with medical staff close at hand.

-For one week, the children do not have to worry about how they are seen or what others think; they simply have fun.
+For six days, the children do not have to worry about how they are seen or what others think; they simply have fun.
 They participate in a myriad of activities, learning team-building skills through sports, skits, and Camp Olympics.
 Formal and informal support groups allow campers to practice appropriate social and communication skills and encourage the discussion of meaningful topics including how to handle bullying, what to do when teased and how to make friends.

-Camp Connect ASD 2014 received support from the following:
+Camp Connect ASD 2016 received support from the following:

 LISS Funding through Maryland Community Connections, donations made to Brainy Camps' Holiday Giving Campaign, members of Children's National Health System and the Department of Neurology through the hospital's Employee Giving Campaign, a grant from Innovating Worthy Projects Foundation, and funding from The ARC of Montgomery County.